 Japanese education suitable for students' level

-* 80% of students pass the JLPT N1 level after complete the whole courses.
+* 80% of students pass the JLPT N1 level after completion of the courses.

 You can receive three credits from the general course, level 1 to level 6, and one credit from the remaining courses and classes.
 In addition, the class level will be determined by a placement test (written examination and interview) for new students and results of the previous semester for continuing students.